We Were Liars: Plot

-Cadence Sinclair Eastman is the eldest grandchild of the wealthy Harris Sinclair.
-Although her family pretends to be perfect, Cadence knows that beneath the surface, wealth and privilege have taken an insidious toll on her family and that any unhappiness or odd behavior is ignored or repressed to perpetuate the image of refinement.
-Harris has three daughters, Cadence's mother Penny, and her aunts Carrie and Bess.
-Harris owns an island called Beechwood Island near Martha's Vineyard and has built a home for himself along with a house for each of his daughters.
+Cadence Sinclair Eastman is the eldest grandchild of the wealthy family patriarch Harris Sinclair.
+Harris has three daughters (Cadence's mother, Penny, and her aunts Carrie and Bess) and owns an island near Martha's Vineyard called Beechwood Island, where the Sinclairs spend their summers.
+The island is organized as a de facto private state, with four independent mansions — Windemere (N), Cuddledown (NE), Red Gate (E) and Clairmont (W) — with private tennis fields, beaches and docks.
+During summers, Penny and Cadence usually reside at Windemere; Bess, Mirren and her two sisters and brother live at Cuddledown; Carrie, Johnny and his brother reside at Red Gate, hosting Gat — the nephew of Carrie's partner, Ed; and Clairmont is occupied by the family patriarch Harris and his wife, Tipper.
+The Sinclair family is also known as the “Royals of America” for their wealth and high-end lifestyle.

-The Sinclairs spend their summers on the island.
-Cadence and the other older cousins, Mirren, Johnny, along with Gat Patil (the nephew of Carrie's partner Ed) are known by the family as "The Liars".
-The summer Cadence is fifteen, which she refers to as Summer Fifteen, Gat and Cadence fall in love and begin a relationship.
+Cadence, her cousins Johnny and Mirren, and their best friend Gat Patil are all of the same age and collectively known by the family as "The Liars."
+The summer Cadence is 14 (which she refers to as Summer 14), Gat and Cadence fall in love and begin a relationship.

-During Summer Fifteen, Cadence suffers a serious head injury recalling only that she struck her head in the water.
-She loses most of her memories of that summer and begins to suffer from migraines.
-She also becomes addicted to Percocet and is forced to repeat a year at school.
-When she tries to reach out to her cousins she is ignored.
-Rather than allowing her to go to the island for the summer, Cadence's mother forces her to go on a tour of Europe with her father, with whom Cadence is no longer close to after he had an affair and abandoned the family.
+During Summer 15, Cadence suffers a serious head injury, only recalling that she struck her head in the water.
+She loses most of her memories of that summer, but she knows bits and pieces of it.
+She also starts to overthink and begins to suffer from migraines.
+She subsequently becomes addicted to Percocet and is forced to repeat a year at school.
+Whenever she tries to reach out to Johnny and Mirren, she is ignored.
+Rather than allowing her to go to the island for Summer 16, Penny forces Cadence to go on a tour of Europe with her father (who Cadence is no longer close to after he had an affair and abandoned the family).

-During Summer Seventeen, Cadence is allowed to go back to the island and is surprised to find much has changed.
-Her controlling grandfather now suffers from dementia.
-His estate, Clairmont, has been replaced by New Clairmont, a cold architectural monstrosity that has none of the charms of the previous Clairmont.
-The Liars act strange around Cadence and refuse to talk about what happened in Summer Fifteen.
-They reject the idea of spending time at New Clairmont and instead camp out at Cuddledown, formerly the estate of Bess and her family.
+Cadence is allowed to go back to Beechwood for Summer 17 and is surprised to see that her once controlling grandfather now suffers from dementia and his beautiful colonial mansion, Clairmont, has been replaced by New Clairmont — a cold, modern architectural monstrosity that has none of the charms of the previous Clairmont.
+The other Liars act strangely around Cadence and refuse to talk about what happened in Summer 15, saying that Penny has advised that Cadence needs to figure it out by herself.
+They reject the idea of spending time at New Clairmont and instead camp out at Cuddledown.
+Cadence and Gat slowly rekindle their previous relationship.